 Southwest Airlines (Southwest) maintains the second largest market share at the Airport.
 Southwest began service at the Airport in January 2006, and since that time has experienced strong and continued growth.
 The Airport is now the airline's busiest station in its system, in terms of total scheduled flights.
-In May 2022, the Airport opened 16 new gates at the east end of Concourse C and has transitioned all new gates to Southwest.
-As of December 31, 2022, Southwest occupies 32 full-service gates on Concourse C and has agreed to lease a total of 40 full-service gates.
-The Airport anticipates delivering the remaining gates to Southwest by the second quarter of 2024.
-At the Airport, Southwest accounted for 30.6% of total passengers for the year ended December 31, 2022.
+In May 2022, the Airport opened 16 new gates at the east end of Concourse C and is in the process of transitioning all new gates to Southwest.
+As of December 31, 2023, Southwest occupies 38 full-service gates on Concourse C and has agreed to lease a total of 40 full-service gates.
+The Airport anticipates delivering the remaining gates to Southwest by the first quarter of 2025.
+At the Airport, Southwest accounted for 30.9% of total passengers for the year ended December 31, 2023.